 Originally built as a defensive structure, the castle operates as a catering firm today.
 The castle is still surrounded by a moat, so the only way you can access it is via the drawbridge (or by swimming, of course!).

-Even though the castle is not open to the general public, it’s still good for a quick picture if you happen to be in the area.
-(Pssst… if there are no events taking place on Sundays, you can grab a bite and sit on the terrace to enjoy the view of the castle.)
+The castle technically isn’t open to the general public.
+However, if there are no events taking place on Sundays, you can grab a bite and sit in the castle’s courtyard.

 📍 Location: Langs de Wal 6, 3961 AB Wijk bij Duurstede